 Allow yourself time to grieve

-Mourning is extremely personal and bereavement can have a big impact on your life.
+Mourning is extremely personal and bereavement can have a huge impact on your life.
+And bear in mind that there is no finite time to grieving; each individual’s experience is varied and deeply personal.
 If you are struggling to cope or simply want someone to talk to, finding the right counselling support may help you.

 Now may not be the right time to start thinking about your own estate.
 But when you’re ready, consider writing a Will, take time to discuss your funeral wishes with family, and make plans for any pets you may have.